sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 Neovim won't automatically load the new changes.
 Use `:edit` or just `:e` to get the latest version of the file.

+# more vscode neovim trouble
+if installing neovim from source, you'll have to point the nvim extension to the nvim executable. also make sure the 'useWSL' flag is not synced.

 # Terminal emulator
 to open, use :term just like in normal vim. to exit, do <C-\> followed by <C-n>